bchoi13/CyberProjects/OpenVAS Vulnerabilty Management/README.md

 ## Step 3: Configure Windows 10 to be Less Secure.

 1. Disable Windows Security
    - Go back to your Windows VM.
 Before proceeding, ensure your VM is using NAT for external communication.
-Since we intentionally make VM a security risk, we want to makee sure it is as isolated from our internal network as possible.
+Since we intentionally make VM a security risk, we want to make sure it is as isolated from our internal network as possible.
 Although VirtualBox is a pretty safe application when it comes to this risk, we want to avoid VM escapes and other threats as much as we can.

      ![image](https://github.com/user-attachments/assets/c90c2f1b-3484-4ef5-9903-d3d53d53eda4)
    - Start the VM again.
 Search Windows Security and go to Firewall and Network Protection.
 Select each network and disable Microsoft Defender firewall.